Determination of the strong-coupling constant from the $Z$-boson transverse-momentum distribution: Introduction

 In this context, it is highly desirable to perform alternative determinations of $\asmz$ based on new observables and high-order theory predictions, which can help improving the precision in the determination of the strong coupling and resolving existing tensions.
 This paper presents a new methodology for a precise determination of $\asmz$ at hadron colliders from a semi-inclusive (i.e.\ radiation inhibited) observable, namely the low-momentum Sudakov~\cite{Sudakov:1954sw} region of the transverse-momentum distribution of $Z$ bosons produced through the Drell-Yan process~\cite{PhysRevLett.25.902.2}.
-The strong force is responsible for the radiation from the initial-state partons, and for the subsequent recoil of the $Z$ bosons which acquire non-zero transverse momentum.
+The strong force is responsible for the recoil of the $Z$ bosons, which acquire non-zero transverse momentum from QCD radiation off the initial-state partons, and from non-perturbative intrinsic $k_T$ effects.
 The hardness of the transverse-momentum distribution is a measure of the strength of the recoil of the $Z$ bosons, which in turn is proportional to the strong coupling.
-Compared to other determinations of $\asmz$ at hadron colliders based on either exclusive or inclusive observables, this determination gathers all desirable features for a precise determination: large observable sensitivity to $\asmz$ compared to the experimental precision, high perturbative accuracy of the theoretical prediction~\cite{Camarda:2021ict,Re:2021con,Ju:2021lah}, and small size of non-perturbative QCD effects~\cite{Collins:1984kg,Davies:1984sp,Ladinsky:1993zn,Ellis:1997sc,Landry:1999an,Qiu:2000hf,Kulesza:2002rh,Konychev:2005iy,Guzzi:2013aja,Collins:2014jpa,Wei:2020glg}.
+Compared to other determinations of $\asmz$ at hadron colliders based on either exclusive or inclusive observables, this determination gathers all desirable features for a precise determination: large observable sensitivity to $\asmz$ compared to the experimental precision, high perturbative accuracy of the theoretical prediction~\cite{Camarda:2021ict,Re:2021con,Ju:2021lah,Chen:2022cgv,Neumann:2022lft}, and in-situ controllable non-perturbative QCD effects~\cite{Collins:1984kg,Davies:1984sp,Ladinsky:1993zn,Ellis:1997sc,Landry:1999an,Qiu:2000hf,Kulesza:2002rh,Konychev:2005iy,Guzzi:2013aja,Collins:2014jpa,Wei:2020glg}.
 The proposed methodology can be applied to proton-antiproton and proton-proton colliders.
-In this paper we consider proton-antiproton collisions data from the Tevatron collider, because the Drell-Yan process has reduced contribution from heavy-flavor-initiated production, compared to the proton-proton collisions of the LHC.
-The application to proton-proton collisions can profit from the large high-quality datasets already collected at the LHC experiments, which will be further increased in the future, but could require a more careful study of heavy-flavor-initiated production, and is left to future work.
+In this paper we consider proton-antiproton collisions data from the Tevatron collider, because the Drell-Yan process has reduced contribution from heavy-flavour-initiated production, compared to the proton-proton collisions of the LHC.
+The application to proton-proton collisions can profit from the large high-quality datasets already collected at the LHC experiments, which will be further increased in the future, but could require a more careful study of heavy-flavour-initiated production, and is left to future work.